Ryshackleton/d3_maptime_III/README.md

 ## What map are we making?

 Today, we'll build a choropleth of some local health data from the Institute for Health Metrics and Evaluation.
 Specifically, we'll be building a colored map showing Mortality Rates due to opioid use disorders.
+The data is grouped by 2010 Census Tract Boundaries, so that's the geographic grouping we'll be working with.

 <img src="images/FinalMap.png"/>